abhinavsinha1991/Rekognition/README.md

 # Amazon Rekognition - Face detection using deep learning

-This is an application that leverages AWS Rekognition for face detection and comparison.It also uses AWS Polly for audio confirmation;if a match is found,the app greets the user.Please see the documentation at https://aws.amazon.com/rekognition/ for more details.
+This is an application that leverages AWS Rekognition for face detection and comparison.It also uses AWS Polly for audio confirmation;if a match is found,the app greets the user.

+Please see the documentation at https://aws.amazon.com/rekognition/ for more details.

 ## Running